Skip to Content

 It’s Memorial Day, which is a bonus day off for a lot of people.

-But it’s more than just a long weekend and an excuse to go to the beach.
+But it’s more than just a three-day weekend and an excuse to go to the beach.
 It’s not the “unofficial start of summer.”
 It’s about the men and women who fought for our country and the ones who lost their lives protecting ours.

 Although, honestly, you can also think about the food.
 The entire weekend doesn’t have to be sullen.